Is Creatine Use Recommended for Runners?

 Mental benefits of creatine use

-The central nervous system is one of the largest energy consumption systems in the body.
+The central nervous system is one of the largest energy-consuming systems in the body.

 The higher the mental capacity used, the more energy consumed.
 Recent research at the University of Sydney found that creatine supplementation increased both memory and intelligence, by up to 30%.
 It may also protect against brain injury and other age-related cognitive disorders.